almandite1/shogunate_map_alteration/README.md

 - Translating the title name and content of this Steam Workshop into English, French, German, Korean, Russian, Simplified Chinese, Spanish, and other languages.
 - 3D modeling of character hair and clothes in Maya or Blender, exporting them in PDX format, and adjusting them so that they work in-game.
 I've put together a post on the Paradox Forum about the 3D models needed for this mod or the main mod.
 [See also](https://forum.paradoxplaza.com/forum/threads/mod-public-alpha-shogunate-map-alteration-sub-mod.1467780/post-27623098).
 It would be helpful if you could inform us in advance to avoid conflicts in the deliverables.
 Please contact us through [Paradox Forum](https://forum.paradoxplaza.com/forum/threads/mod-public-alpha-shogunate-map-alteration-sub-mod.1467780/) or [Discord](https://discord.gg/jfcSfchJGC).

-## Donation
-Donations are also welcome.
-You can send any amount you wish to the following bitcoin addresses.

-BitCoin: `bc1qk4hk26km8jlm8g22rvlgh0dqvv9edunx0t7yma`